 Laparoscopic hernia repair is done through a tiny incision and avoids the need for invasive open surgery.
 A television screen enables the surgeon to clearly see inside the person's body.
 Studies have shown that this method of treatment promotes faster healing with less likelihood of recurrence.

-Wearing a truss is no longer considered an acceptable form of treatment for hernias.
+Wearing a truss is no longer recommended for treatment of hernias.
 In fact, it can even make your hernia worse by weakening tissues.

 Paraesophageal hernias are generally treated with surgery.